vinc3PO/ebayKleinanzeigenAlert/README.md

 # ebayKleinanzeigenAlert - (ebAlert)
 Small CLI program that will send you an a Telegram message for every new posts on the specific links of the Ebay Kleinanzeigen website.

-No API required only URL the search.
+No API required - Only URL of the query.

 ## Install
-* Hard code you telegram API and messageID on the the telegramclass.py file.
+* Hard code your telegram API key and messageID in the telegramclass.py file.
 * Download and unzip
 * run ````pip install .  ````